 Sally Morgan – Sally has had a varied work-life before retiring.
 Employed as a Speech therapist in Special education, working with vulnerable children.
 She worked as a bereavement counsellor and as peer support for local people with disabilities.
 She has had a lifelong disability and is an intensive user of both social services and the NHS.
 She was a local equalities representative for the Adult Social Care Scrutiny Board.
 She runs a bereavement organisation and is also involved with local disability groups both as member and as Chair.

 Joanna Barszczak - Joanna has a background in the health industry.
 Currently she is interested in the causes and effects of dementia, especially in the vulnerable elderly.
 Her full time involvement in elderly care homes gives her a unique position to understand the system of care, bringing an informed perspective to our Board.

-Stuart Morrison – Stuart is a Team Leader at Healthwatch Leeds and also has the role of Company Secretary.
+Stuart Morrison – Stuart is the acting CEO and is also Team Leader and also Company Secretary.
 His role as Company Secretary includes some responsibility for finances, budget and keeping abreast of company law.
-He is part of the staff team that tries to give people and communities a real influence over local services and making sure that the impact we have is demonstrated widely.
-Stuart has been with Healthwatch since 2013, previously working for Leeds LINk and national charity Shaw Trust.
+He has been with Healthwatch Leeds since 2013, previously working for Leeds LINk and national charity Shaw Trust.

 Andy Morgan - Andy was a lecturer in economics and social policy at Leeds Beckett University.
 Since he retired he has been a school governor. a member of Leeds North Patient Assurance Group and was, for a year, a member of the Leeds Teaching Hospital Trust Drugs and Therapeutics Group.
 He is a Trustee at Voluntary Action Leeds, a volunteer at Leeds Involving People and is a member of his GP Practice Patient Participation Group.